dennissxz/data-science-handbook/30-ml-basics/61-fourier-transform.md

 ## Applications to Machine Learning

-### Faster CNN Training

-In-between two convolutional layers of depth $d_1$ and $d_2$, the number of convolution computation is $d_1 \times d_2$ in forward propagation.
-Fourier transform based convolution can speed up this process.
-[Mathieu, Henaff, LeCun, "Fast Training of Convolutional Networks through FFTs", arXiv.
-2013]

-Today there are other methods that speed up CNN training.

 ### Random Fourier Features

 We introduced that computing kernel matrix is computationally expensive.
 We can approximate $\phi(\boldsymbol{x})$ corresponding to a given kernel.